 Antibodies Protect Against Range of Flu Viruses

-Scientists isolated that protect mice against several deadly flu viruses.
+Scientists isolated Germ-fighting molecules made by the body that protect mice against several deadly flu viruses.
 The accomplishment is a step toward a flu vaccine that can protect against multiple viral strains for several years.

 Flu is caused by influenza viruses, which infect the nose, throat and lungs.
 These viruses constantly change, or mutate.
 Researchers need to reformulate the flu vaccine each year to match new strains.
 If a vaccine could prompt the body to make antibodies that latch onto unchanging parts of the virus, it might provide long-lasting protection.